 My love of travel and exploring the world is quite a contradiction to that of growing a rose garden.
 So how can I bring them together in my life and enjoy both to the fullest?

-Heads together, we will plan another trip away.
-Unlike our usual trips, we plan to travel in the summer months when the last of the salvias will be in bloom, the roses fighting with the heat of long, dry days and the weeds rampant from the continued watering.
+Heads together, we will plan another trip away soon but once the Covid situation is resolved perhaps.
+On our last trip, we planned to travel in the summer months when the last of the salvias will be in bloom, the roses fighting with the heat of long, dry days and the weeds rampant from the continued watering.
 It will be strange not to be travelling when the garden is dormant in June.
 Our winter is the usual time we like to travel in the Southern Hemisphere.

-After all the work gone into the garden, you may well wonder why I would want to leave at all?
+After all the work done in the garden, you may well wonder why I would want to leave at all?
 I did ponder this myself and came up with the answer.
 Because travelling makes you who you are.
 It builds character and opens your eyes to new cultures and people, which helps you understand yourself.
 Not only that, travelling offers a new perspective on life and shakes up your routine to give you a wonderful feeling of freedom, and the contrast creates experiences that will shape your life.
+Travel has for some time now been either banned due to border closures or simply unsafe because of Covid 19.
+Let us hope that in the years to come and hopefully quite soon we can return to the adventures of travel again because

 Also, travelling makes you feel as if dreams do come true.
 Who hasn’t dreamt of foreign lands and mad adventures on distant shores at any age?
 You meet new people, see new things, and become awe-inspired by natural beauty.

 Travel is a great educator where you can learn firsthand the history and culture of the places you visit.
 The joy of uncovering hidden gems and experiencing the unexpected is coupled with the fun of meeting new friends.
 I love the organising of trains, planes, ferries and ships and working out all the details of itineraries, making sure not to miss the unique spots and interesting places you find in preparing.
-The anticipation and research beforehand are one of the best aspects.
+The anticipation and research beforehand are some of the best aspects of travel that has been sadly missed during covid.

 - mulch the garden and roses to retain moisture